MagicFuse: Single Image Fusion for Visual and Semantic Reinforcement: Conclusion

 \section{Conclusion}

-This paper proposes MagicFuse, a single image fusion framework to overcome the limitations of scene representation under harsh conditions using only a single degraded visible image.
-First, MagicFuse employs an IKR branch to recover obscured visible information and a CKG branch to learn thermal radiation patterns aligned with the infrared spectrum.
-Second, an MKF branch is developed to integrate probabilistic noise from these branches into a unified diffusion stream, combining multi-domain knowledge.
-Guided by visual and semantic constraints, MagicFuse generates representations suitable for human observation while supporting downstream semantic tasks.
-Experiments show that our method, relying solely on a single degraded visible image, achieves performance comparable to or even better than state-of-the-art multi-modal image fusion methods.
+This paper proposes MagicFuse, a single-image fusion framework designed for robust scene representation under harsh conditions using only a degraded visible image.
+It uses an IKR branch to recover obscured visible information and a CKG branch to learn infrared-aligned thermal patterns.
+Then, an MKF branch is developed to integrate probabilistic noise from both branches into a unified diffusion stream, combining multi-domain knowledge.
+Guided by visual and semantic constraints, MagicFuse produces representations suitable for both human perception and semantic tasks.
+Experiments show that our method, relying solely on a single degraded visible image, achieves performance on par with or surpassing SOTA multi-modal fusion methods.